-The Company will incur a substantial amount of fees and expenses in connection with the examination by the Independent Committee, the investigation by the OSC and the class action lawsuits.
+The Company will incur a substantial amount of fees and expenses in connection with the examination by the Independent Committee, the investigation by the OSC and the class action lawsuits and potentially in connection with the implementation of any recommendations of the Independent Committee.
 Further, pursuant to indemnification agreements between the Company and its directors and certain officers, the Company may be obligated to indemnify such individuals for additional legal and other expenses pursuant to such proceedings.
 The aggregate of such fees and expenses are expected to be substantial and could have a negative effect on the Company's future operating results.
 The Company may be able to recover certain costs and expenses incurred in connection with such matters from its insurer.
 However, there can be no assurance regarding when or if the insurer will reimburse the Company for such costs and expenses.